blue kitchen with glass door and ceiling

 Be careful: a contract does not have to be explicitly concluded in writing

-Find out whether builders give out contract before starting the work.
+Find out whether builders give out contracts before starting the work.

 Not having a contract can make things more difficult for you in this scenario.
 In the event of a dispute, it will be harder to prove to the court that the builder has violated any of their obligations.
 For this reason, you must always make sure to get the entire project outlined in writing.
 This will allow you to break your contract with your builder in case things go wrong.